GSA/fpki-guides/_includes/apple_trust_store_removal_faqs.md

 | :-------- |  :-------- | :-------- |
 | Mojave (10.14)  | iOS 12 | tvOS 12 |

-If you use other Apple operating system versions in your environment, please let us know (fpki@gsa.gov)!
+If you use other Apple operating system versions (e.g., tvOS, watchOS) in your environment, please let us know (fpki@gsa.gov)!

 ### When will this change occur?

 The Federal PKI community's target date for mitigation actions is *August 31, 2018*.
-COMMON will be removed from the Apple certificate stores in the release of macOS Mojave and iOS 12 (anticipated September to October 2018).
+COMMON will be removed from the Apple certificate stores in the releases of _macOS Mojave_ and _iOS 12_ (anticipated September-October 2018).

 ### Is COMMON changing?